TeaShull/PhytoBSA/README.md

 ## ./phytobsa analysis
 This command line argument allows the running of independant analysis.

+***Required***
+If running analysis seperately, these variables can't be set using the config.
+- `-n, --name`:
+  - Specify the name of the line you wish to analyze, which will be used to name output files.

+- `-vt, --vcf_table_path`:
+  - Provide the path to the VCF table you wish to analyze.
+Can be hard coded, or just the name of a file in data/input or data/output

+- `-st, --segregation_type`:
+  - Specify the segregation type as 'Recessive (R)', 'Dominant (D)' or Quantitative Trait Locus(QTL).
+  - Technically not required, but highly recomended as this is a useful filtering step

+***Options***
 - `-ls`, `--loess_span`:
   - Influences smoothing parameters.
   - Type: float